globant-ui/html5bootcamp/README.md

 7. Refactor Movie class as a Module keeping your previous code for reference.

-8. Create a DownloadableMovie that extends from Movie adding a download` `method.
+8. Create a DownloadableMovie that extends from Movie adding a download method.
+Here you will have to set the correct ```prototype``` to DownloadableMovie.

 9. Create a  mixin object called Social with the methods: share(friendName) and like().